Validating modelled tide heights¶

 time | x | y | |||

-We can now merge these modelled tides with our measured gauge data:
+We can now merge these modelled tides with our measured gauge data, and plot a comparison of each model against our tide gauge data:

 # Join our modelled data to the timesteps in our gauge data